RichardDENewcombe/Eisenhower-Grid/README.md

 I started using an Eisenhower grid to re-organise my to do list at work late 2021.

-After realising the increased productivity gains more organising a to do list in a logical manner I decided that it would be a useful and fun project for myself.
+After realising the productivity gains from having a more organised to do list I decided it would be a useful project for myself.

 ## Features to add: